Barking & Dagenham

 How to contact us.

-The More Choice in Lettings scheme puts you in control of where you want to live.
+The Choice Homes scheme puts you in control of where you want to live.
 As well as viewing and bidding on properties via the ELLC website you can download a printable newsletter.
-If you don't have access to the internet you can go to the following local service centres & libraries.
-Free internet access is available at all libraries.
-The service is easy to use but is very popular so it is advisable to book.

-When bidding closes the bids received for each property will be ranked by priority according to our housing allocation policy.
+When bidding closes the bids received for each property will be ranked by priority according to our Housing Allocation Policy, applicants with the same level of priority will be ranked in ‘effective date order'.

-You can apply (or ‘bid’) for one property that matches your requirements each week.
-The bidding period (or bidding cycle) runs from Thursday midnight to Monday midnight.
+You can bid for one property that matches your requirements each week.
+The bidding period runs from Thursday midnight to Monday midnight.

 After the bidding period has ended, further eligibility checks are carried out on applicants that have finished in a high enough position to be considered for viewing.
 This can be in the form of a home visit to verify details that have been provided.
 If an applicant does not satisfy the eligibility criteria, their bid of interest will be skipped and a letter will be sent advising of this giving the reason.